tmek/VoxelGame/README.md

 # VoxelGame

-A personal project exploring a standalone C++ game engine exploring voxels and procedural world generation.
+A personal project exploring a standalone C++ game engine using voxels/blocks and procedural world generation.

 Uses no libraries other than C++ std and core Direct3D